banana0972/vlog/docs/Ctfs/SieberrCtf Finals 2025.md

 1. Abuse file name filter to get an extension that flask won't apply auto escaping on
 2. Use dangling markup payload as `title` query parameter to feed to the template
 3. Send report to admin bot with our payload
-4. Template renders the tags properly without any sanitisation and we snag the html(and the inserted cookie) after the payload
+4. Template renders the tags properly without any sanitisation, and we snag the html(and the inserted cookie) after the payload
 ```python
 import httpx
 import uuid